Vietnam.vn - Nền tảng quảng bá Việt Nam

 6. Oppenheimer was able to speak six languages, including ancient Sanskrit.

 Oppenheimer learned Sanskrit so he could read the Hindu scripture Bhagavad Gita.
 This is also the source of his later famous quote.
-In a 1965 interview with NBC, Oppenheimer recalled his feelings upon seeing the mushroom cloud from the first successful atomic bomb test.
-"Now I have become Death, the destroyer of worlds."
+In a 1965 interview with NBC, Oppenheimer recalled his feelings upon seeing the mushroom cloud from the first successful atomic bomb test: "Now I have become Death, the destroyer of worlds."

 7. Oppenheimer was mistaken for a geologist at the age of 12.

 From the age of seven, Oppenheimer was fascinated by crystals because of their structure and their interaction with polarized light.
 He became an avid mineral collector, using the family typewriter to write long, detailed letters to local geologists.
-Unaware that he was corresponding with a 12-year-old, a geologist invited Oppenheimer to speak at the New York Mineralogical Club.
+Unaware that he was corresponding with a 12-year-old, a geologist invited Oppenheimer to speak at the New York Mineralogy Club.
 Oppenheimer asked his father to explain to the club that he was only 12, but amused by the mistake, his father urged his son to attend.

 The roomful of geologists went from amazement to laughter when they learned that the boy was the mysterious letter writer, but they quickly brought a wooden box so he could reach the podium.
 Oppenheimer spoke fluently and was greeted with applause.